-For Early Discretionary Distributions, you will need to fill out the "Early Discretionary Distribution Request Form." which has several parts for you to complete:
+For Early Discretionary Distributions for Medical services or treatments, you will need to fill out the "Early Discretionary Distribution Request Form." which has several parts for you to complete:

 - General Information Name and contact information.
 To prevent fraud, your address must match the address on file with the Tribe's Enrollment Department.
-You must also include your CDIB card or Driver's License. - Distribution Information Requested purpose or use of trust funds.
+You must also include your CDIB card or state-issued Driver's License/ID. - → Distribution Information Requested purpose or use of trust funds.
 Please indicate the requested purpose and amount.
-You can include a description and should include any invoice or documentation of such requested purpose. - Lack of Other Resources Indicate other resources that have already been used.
-Other resources, whether it is insurance or government programs, should be used before withdrawing trust funds. - + Affirmation and Signature For children under age 18, the parent must sign the form.
-When a child reaches age 18, they must sign the form themselves.
+You can include a description and should include any invoice or documentation for such this purpose. - → Lack of Other Resources Indicate other resources that have already been used.
+Other resources, whether it is insurance or government programs, should be used before withdrawing trust funds. - ★ Affirmation and Signature For children under age 18, the parent must sign the form.
+When a child reaches age 18, they must sign the formthemselves.